UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering. Bachelor's Degree in Aerospace Systems Engineering EEL

 (5) Modelling probes and study how to represent the equivalent circuit of typical instrumentation.
 Measuring voltages, currents.
 Bandwidth.

-This is an individual project, each student must have the specified EDA tools running correctly in its portable computer.
+This is an individual laboratory, each student must have the specified EDA tools running correctly in its portable computer.

 1. Install Proteus as indicated using our cloud license server.